Accounting guide

 Client-facing workflow

-A strong accounting document system should make requests, uploads, reminders, and missing items easy for the client to understand.
+A strong accounting document system should make requests, uploads, follow-up, and missing items easy for the client to understand.

 Internal handoff into preparation